Yousa-Mirage/fresh/docs/plugin-api.md

 #### `getCwd`

 Get the editor's current working directory
-Returns the directory from which the editor was launched.
+Returns the editor's working directory (set when the editor was started).
-Use as base for resolving relative paths.
+Use as base for resolving relative paths and spawning processes.
+Note: This returns the editor's stored working_dir, not process CWD, which is important for test isolation.

 ```typescript
 getCwd(): string